maplight/votersedge-static-pages/en/resources.md

 ![Button 3 National](https://s3-us-west-2.amazonaws.com/ve-resources/Button_3_National.png)

-You may also download just our logo, which can be embedded on your website as a way to link to Voter’s Edge.
+You may also download just our logo, which can be embedded on your website as a way to link to [Voter's Edge](http://votersedge.org).

 The logo is available in various sizes, background colors, and file types.
 To download a zip file containing the Voter’s Edge logo, choose a version: [California](https://s3-us-west-2.amazonaws.com/ve-resources/Voter%27s+Edge+California.zip), [Illinois](https://s3-us-west-2.amazonaws.com/ve-resources/Voter%27s+Edge+Illinois.zip), [New York](https://s3-us-west-2.amazonaws.com/ve-resources/Voter%27s+Edge+New+York.zip), or [national](https://s3-us-west-2.amazonaws.com/ve-resources/Voter%27s+Edge+National.zip).